shivan-s/shivan.xyz/content/posts/life/defender/index.md

 I wasn't great at dribbling, passing, or scoring goals, so I naturally defaulted to the position of a defender, where I spent most of my "years".

-When everyone would be asked to separate out into their positions, being a defender wasn't so popular.
+In team trials, when everyone would be asked to separate out into their positions, being a defender wasn't so popular.

+Why is that?

 It's simple.
 Forwards score the goals and get the glory.

 Their success is tangible.
-Their success is seen: visible on the score sheet.
+It's visible on the score sheet.

 Contrast this to a well thought out and constructed tackle that was made thanks to intelligent positioning.
 Only if you were the peer into an alternate reality when this tackle wasn't made and a goal was scored by the opposite team do you see the effectiveness of the defenders work.